MAZICM/AI-ATAR/README.md

 - **Efficient Algorithms**: Utilize YOLO models for accurate and rapid fire detection.
 - **Customization**: Easily adapt the models and configurations to suit specific detection requirements.
 - **Live Streaming**: Enable live fire detection from webcams or video sources for immediate monitoring.
+# YOLOv8 Model Training using the `python -m App` Command

+Welcome to the guide on how to train a YOLOv8 model using the `python -m App` command.
+YOLOv8 is a popular object detection algorithm known for its speed and accuracy.
+This guide will walk you through the steps required to train your own YOLOv8 model using the provided Python script.

+## Prerequisites

+Before you begin, make sure you have the following prerequisites installed:

+- Python (>= 3.6)
+- PyTorch (>= 1.7)
+- CUDA (for GPU training, recommended)
+- OpenCV
+- Requirements specified in `requirements.txt` (provided with the repository)

 ## <h2 style="font-size:30px; "> Table of Contents